OCA/product-attribute/product_total_weight_from_packaging/readme/DESCRIPTION.rst

-This module provides a function to estimate the weight of a given quantity of a product, taking into account the product packaging's weights.
+This module provides a function to estimate the weight of a given quantity of a product, taking into account the product packaging's weights and return the weight in the product uom.

 It uses the module `stock_packaging_calculator` to get weight from product packagings having a weight defined first and fallback on product weight field